kenrestivo/migrator/README.md

 ```

 ## Debugging
-Networks are flaky and Hubzilla imports tend to crash MySQL with out-of-memory errors.
+Hubzilla imports tend to crash MySQL with out-of-memory errors.
 The log file saves the history of the migrator as it's running.
 You can set debug level higher if needed.

 ## Building